 What the rumors say

 A Google employee has made several mentions of Google Pixel 4 while posting an Android Open Source Project code change.
-Although the post did not offer a lot of information about Google Pixel 4, mention was made about three times, which indicate that the pre-production units of the device may have undergone testing.
+Although the post did not offer a lot of information about Google Pixel 4, mention was made about three times, which indicates that the pre-production units of the device may have undergone testing.
 Furthermore, some comments coming from an engineer with Google suggests that Pixel 4 may offer better dual SIM potential as the Google Pixel 3 and 3 XL have two SIM’s of which one is physical and the other eSIM, but you can use only one account for the texts and calls.
 It is expected that Google Pixel 4 is going to change this option and allow the users to operate both the accounts together.

-- Dual front camera
+- Single front camera

-- Two-tone rear
+- Single-tone rear

-- Increased storage and RAM
+- Increased storage and 6GB RAM

 - No 3.5 mm headphone jack and micro SD support